 PLEASE NOTE: If you start a round of 4 boards in DIDO, you are committed to complete those four boards, and you should allow for at least 30 minutes before starting the round, even though the average duration of a DIDO round is about 22 minutes.

-In addition to awarding Master Points for EBU members (as described elsewhere), we run a ladder for all those who score well in any number of DIDO events.
+We run a ladder for all those who score well in any number of DIDO events.
 We award DIDO Points for those finishing in the top quarter of the ranking list for each event.
 The ladder is updated weekly and accumulates all DIDO Points earned using a decaying function so that the most recent points count the most.
 Details and examples follow at the foot of this page.
 The ladder allows new players to gain a place on and ascend the ladder while relegating previous high scorers who reduce the rate at which they gain DIDO Points.

 A member enters that Daily MPs Room and is offered the choice of Normal Table or DIDO Tourney Table.
 It is normal to choose the DIDO Tourney Table option.
 The Normal Table option is usually chosen only for pre-arranged Pairs matches and then usually only for special competitions such as the Timber Knockout.